 The County will continue to promote the adoption of the appropriate components of the Model Ordinance to the municipalities.
 The County will have the opportunity to comment on the actual components being adopted by each community through the "referrals" process, whereby municipalities are required under the provisions of Section 239 L, M and N of the New York State General Municipal Law and Section 277.61 of the Westchester County Administrative Code to refer any zoning text or map amendment and certain residential subdivision and site plan applications to the County Planning Board for review and comment.
 Through this process, the County Planning Board and its staff in the Planning Department will have the ability to ensure that the ordinance provisions are highlighted, appropriately interpreted and recommended for incorporation into a municipality's local regulations.
 In addition, all County response letters to referrals that include a component of housing or office park will include a reminder to the municipality to adopt the ordinance provisions until such time that the municipality has adopted the appropriate provisions of the Model Ordinance.
-Through this process, the County will have the opportunity to remind the municipality several times in the course of the next year to adopt the provisions of the Model Ordinance.
+Through this process, the County will have routine opportunities to remind the municipality to adopt the provisions of the Model Ordinance.

+Following the Federal Monitor's approval and acceptance of the Implementation Plan, the Model Ordinance provisions will be referred to the County Planning Board for adoption as policy and then the Model Ordinance provisions will be forwarded to all municipalities for consideration and adoption.
+Public forums will be identified by the County at which presentations can be made on the key points of the Model Ordinance; such forums will include the Westchester Municipal Officials Association and the Westchester Council of Governments.
 In addition, the Planning Department, together with the Westchester Municipal Planning Federation, will sponsor several training sessions annually for members of the local elected and appointed boards that review development projects.
-These sessions will highlight the importance of the provisions of the Model Ordinance.
+These sessions will highlight the importance of the provisions and opportunities of the Model Ordinance.